 Are you curious about transitioning into a career in data science?

 Do you want to hear more about the data science field or learn how to acquire the skills needed to become a data scientist in industry?

 Then you should join our Northwestern Data Science Career Evening Workshop, which will feature both data science training programs and industry representatives from a variety of sectors.

 You will learn about some of Chicago's data science activities, which provide opportunities to develop and demonstrate your skills, and you will hear about the work of the data scientist in different industries.

-We are Northwestern's largest volunteer organization of postdocs and graduate students.
-The idea of the Northwestern Data Science Career Evening was born out of one of our surveys, which revealed that 1 out of 5 postdocs is aiming for a career in data science.
+We are a graduate student organization focusing on data science and Northwestern's largest volunteer organization of postdocs.
+The idea of the Northwestern Data Science Career Evening was born out of one of our surveys, which revealed that 1 out of 5 postdocs/graduate students is aiming for a career in data science.

 4.10 p.m. – 4.30 p.m. registration (mandatory)